savoury1/ubuntu-rolling/README.md

 To make a customized "hybrid" Ubuntu Xenial-based system that includes selected packages from newer Ubuntu series.
 There are many reasons to want to do this including:

-* Maintain an up-to-date Ubuntu-based system without having to do full system upgrades periodically (a process that often results in many software programs no longer working, due removal of dependencies in the new version)
+* Maintain an up-to-date Ubuntu-based system without having to do full system upgrades periodically (a process that often results in many software programs no longer working, due removal of dependencies in the new version).

-* Retain what is good from earlier Ubuntu-based distributions (ie. a fast and lightweight GTK2 based desktop such as in Linux Mint 18.1 Serena MATE) while also being able to use what is good and useful from newer Ubuntu series
+* Retain what is good from earlier Ubuntu-based distributions (ie. a fast and lightweight GTK2 based desktop such as in Linux Mint 18.1 Serena MATE) while also being able to use what is good and useful from newer Ubuntu series.

-* Learn about the system you are using by gaining an understanding of the various software packages installed and their inter-relationships, such that you are also better equipped to fix problems as and when they might occur
+* Learn about the system you are using by gaining an understanding of the various software packages installed and their inter-relationships, such that you are also better equipped to fix problems as and when they might occur.

 #### Some Philosophical Background